locpn2/online-tools/memory-bank/activeContext.md

 *   Added the `spring-boot-maven-plugin` to the `pom.xml` file.
 *   Initialized Git repository.
 *   Created the initial memory bank files.
+*   Implemented Excel to XML, JSON, CSV converter.
+*   Added unit tests for EncodeController, ExcelConverterController, and FormatController.

 **Next steps:**

 *   Update `README.md`.
+*   Implement unit tests for the remaining API controllers.

 **Active decisions and considerations:**